 Are you tired of suffering from sleep apnea?
 Don’t suffer and talk to our sleep apnea team at Koala Center For Sleep & TMJ Disorders.
 For more information, call us visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 A sleep apnea doctor is a physician who specializes in treating sleep apnea, a condition that occurs when a person’s breathing stops for brief periods during sleep and the person awakens gasping for air.
 These doctors come from a variety of medical backgrounds, most commonly dentistry, as dentists have advanced knowledge of the anatomy of the mouth and jaw.
 This expertise allows dentists to prescribe custom-tailored treatments that can ameliorate sleep apnea and improve the quality of sleep.

 Lack of sleep can cause many physical problems, including sluggishness, fatigue, and slow reflexes, but it can also result in a number of mental health issues, such as an inability to concentrate, mood swings, and feelings of anxiety or depression.
 However, whether anxiety can cause sleep apnea is still unknown.
 The most common type of sleep apnea, obstructive sleep apnea, is caused by physical muscle relaxation in the throat or palate and does not seem to be caused by anxiety.
 In fact, there is no direct link showing that anxiety causes obstructive sleep apnea, although it may be associated with other types of sleep apnea.